grn-it/nginx-php-fpm-symfony-web-application/README.md

 <br>

-## How problem with rights to read, write and execute files was solved
+## Setting file permissions for reading, writing and executing

 ### Host and Symfony Web Application
 User inside the Symfony Web Application container and on host machine (outside the container) are in most cases different.